aahmadf123/ml_automation/dags/UNIFIED_PIPELINE_README.md

 - `DATA_BUCKET` - S3 bucket containing the data (default: "grange-seniordesign-bucket")
 - `PARALLEL_TRAINING` - Whether to train models in parallel (default: "True")
 - `MAX_PARALLEL_WORKERS` - Maximum number of parallel training workers (default: 3)
+- `APPLY_FEATURE_ENGINEERING` - Whether to apply feature engineering in preprocessing (default: "False")

+### For Clean Datasets

+If your dataset is already clean, set `APPLY_FEATURE_ENGINEERING` to "False" (default).
+This will:
+- Skip intensive feature engineering steps
+- Perform only minimal processing if input format is already parquet
+- Preserve the original data structure as much as possible

+For datasets requiring preprocessing, set `APPLY_FEATURE_ENGINEERING` to "True".

 ## Running the Pipeline